 Chronological Age Calculator – Precise Years, Months & Days

-Your exact chronological age — calculated to the day.
-This tool accounts for leap years, month-end rollovers, and every Gregorian calendar quirk.
-Essential for medical records, legal age verification, and school enrollment cut-offs.
+Calculate your exact age down to the day.
+The tool automatically accounts for leap years, different month lengths, and other calendar details, giving you accurate results for school admissions, medical records, legal age verification, and more.

 All calculations follow Gregorian calendar rules.